 Cassandra is a designer, gemologist, alchemist, adventurer, writer and polyglot.
 She feels strongly that jewels should be carried forward for future generations, she has an artist’s sensibility, a writer’s ear for a story, and a scientist’s eye for detail.
 She is a habitual avoider of the limelight, yet also a restless explorer - and a lover of bringing people together for a relaxed dinner or at one of her inspired parties.

 Her designs are timelessly elegant, yet fresh and contemporary.
 She is passionate about the grand traditions of 18th and 19th century, yet her own pieces are often playful and witty.
 Every single person who visits her on Sloane Street is welcomed into the extended 'Cassandra family'.

 Cassandra believes in minimizing her environmental imprint and being local to you with her very personal and intuitive service.
-So if you’ve not visited her shop on Sloane Street, her only store worldwide, you should make the time.
-The townhouse, with its’ velvet sofas, glass cabinets, reclaimed wooden floor and windows that let the daylight flood in, and of course Cassandra and her wonderful team to welcome you - is more than a little bit magical.
-You will feel as though Cassandra is welcoming you into her home, she is often there sharing her design ethos and creative intelligence with customers and her team alike.
+So if you’ve not visited her shop on Sloane Street - you should make the time.
+The townhouse, with its velvet sofas, glass cabinets, reclaimed wooden floor and windows that let the daylight flood in - and of course Cassandra and her wonderful team to welcome you - is more than a little bit magical.
+You will feel as though Cassandra is welcoming you into her home: she is often there sharing her design ethos and creative intelligence with customers and her team alike.